sckieran/Metabarcoding_Pipeline_Waits/README.md

 **Command line Usage**
 Fill in the wrapper as with step 3.
 The name and directory must be the same between the steps.

-`dir=$PWD #path to the your_project directory.
-If you are running this code from inside that directory (recommended), you can put $PWD here. prefix=your_project db_dir=reference_database #name, not path, of database directory (path will be ${dir}/${db_dir}).
-Default is 'reference_database' pattern1="_R1.fastq" #default is _R1.fastq, leave blank for default pattern2="_R2.fastq" #default is _R2.fastq, leave blank for default genelist=$PWD/genelist #path to genelist params_file="params_file" #name of params_file prefix.
+dirr=$PWD :path to the your_project directory.
+If you are running this code from inside that directory (recommended), you can put $PWD here. prefix=your_project :must use the same name as step_3 db_dir=reference_database :name, not path, of database directory (path will be ${dir}/${db_dir}).
+Default is 'reference_database' pattern1="_R1.fastq" :default is _R1.fastq, leave blank for default pattern2="_R2.fastq" :default is _R2.fastq, leave blank for default genelist=$PWD/genelist :path to genelist params_file="params_file" :name of params_file prefix.
 All parameter filenames should start with this prefix and end with _gene1,_gene2...geneN for each gene/primer set in the genelist.
-Default is params_file localdat= #only put something here if your local database is not named "yourproject_gene_reference", which is the default for steps 1 and 2.`
+Default is params_file localdat= :only put something here if your local database is not named "yourproject_gene_reference", which is the default for steps 1 and 2. rlib="~/Rpackages" :path to your Rpackages cutoff=98 :an integer cutoff (inclusive) for BLAST hits. hits below this are ignored if return_low is set to FALSE. return_low=TRUE Options: TRUE or FALSE.
+Set to TRUE to return the best available BLAST hit regardless of percent identity.
+Set to FALSE to discard hits below your cutoff. score="pident" Options: "pident" or "bitscore" only. local="local" Options: "local" or "remote" only.
+Pick "local" to use your ref database to perform local BLAST or "remote" for remote BLAST (currently only supports the "pident" method).

+then run:

-`sbatch step_4_wrapper.sh`
+`sbatch step_4_wrapper.sh` (fortyfive SLURM node)

-**Head Node Usage**

-The program takes the following arguments:
-* -n  'your_project' mandatory:  must be the same as your step 2 name
-* -g  'genelist' mandatory: same genelist as steps 1 and 2
-* -d  '/path/to/your/project/directory' mandatory: should be the same as steps 1 and 2
-* -m 'params_file' mandatory: just the first part of the file name, program assumes that it ends '_gene1'...'geneN' for each gene in the genelist.
-Default is "params_file"
-* -p 'pattern1' default: same as in step 2, default is "_R1.fastq"
-* -q 'pattern2' default: same as in step 2, default is "_R2.fastq"
-* -r name, not path to, folder that contains your reference database (and your NCBI2tax run, if you did that separately).
-Default is "reference_database"
-* -l path to your R packages folder

-`bash step_4_filter_and_blast_local.sh -n name -g genelist -d project_directory -m params_file_prefix -p pattern1 -q pattern2 -r database_directory -b ref_database_name -l rlib`
+or

+`bash step_4_wrapper.sh` (zaphod, marvin, whale, petunia head nodes)

 ### Outputs